Skip to content

 Some objects cannot be uniquely defined by their name.
 It is the case, for example, of:

-• A segment.
-The same name "seg_1" can be used for two segments belonging to two different lines, so to uniquely identify a segment, it is necesserary to specify the reference of the line section to which the segment belongs:
+• A line segment.
+In the Segment sheet, the same name "seg_1" can be used for two segments belonging to two different lines, so to uniquely identify a segment, it is necessary to specify the reference of the line section to which the segment belongs:

-Some sheets group multiple objects in the same sheet.
+Some sheets group multiple kinds of objects in the same sheet.
 For example, the Structure properties sheet allows the user to define steel materials, local sections and stiffeners:

 A few rare sheets include the definition of an object as well as the type, it is the case of the Ballast sheet, for example.